 Within Microsoft Power Automate, it has prebuilt connectors for more than 275 apps and services that do support API automation, Microsoft claims it now has an end-to-end automation platform “capable of reinventing business processes for a wide range of workloads across industries.”

-The bots within Power Automate can run in the Cloud on individual computers or in the background to automate tasks.
+Power Automate benefits your business as the bots within Power Automate can run in the Cloud on individual computers or in the background to automate tasks.
 Previously, the tool could only learn to automate tasks that had APIs.

 The new Microsoft Power Automate RPA capabilities in Power Automate are called UI flows.
 Creating a UI flow is a point-and-click experience, though it does require some coding experience.
 The RPA feature turns manual tasks into automated workflows by recording and playing back human-driven interactions with systems that don’t support API automation.